PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.6.1 - 05/17/2017 =
+* Improvement: Major improvements to the Shortcode UI (builder & in editor previews).
+Now supports true live rendering of PM shortcodes.
+This will be most apparent in upcoming extension updates.
+* Fix: Forced decimal formatting in CSS output functions in case of locale changes to formatting.
+Fix thanks to @timhavinga

 = v1.6.0 - 04/26/2017 =
 * Feature: Added Gravity Forms direct integrations.